More importantly… Is it any good?

 How to write a Positioning Statement

-Here’s a fill-in-the-blanks version you can use to get started:
+Here’s a fill-in-the-blanks positioning statement example you can use to get started:

 Here’s how that looks in practice: